-Health Services Research Unit, Nuffield Department of Population Health, University of Oxford, Oxford, UK

-Correspondence: David Morley Health Services Research Unit, Nuffield Department of Population Health, University of Oxford, Old Road Campus, Oxford OX3 7LF, UK Tel +44 0 1865 289 432 Email david.morley@dph.ox.ac.uk
+Nuffield Department of Population Health, University of Oxford, Old Road Campus, Oxford OX3 7LF, United Kingdom

+Correspondence: David Morley

+Health Services Research Unit

+Nuffield Department of Population Health

+University of Oxford

+Old Road Campus

+Oxford OX3 7LF

+United Kingdom

+Tel +44 (0) 1865 289432

+Email david.morley@dph.ox.ac.uk

+Abstract

-Purpose: There is growing interest in the management of long-term conditions and in keeping people active and participating in the community.
-Testing the effectiveness of interventions that aim to affect activities and participation can be challenging without a well-developed, valid, and reliable instrument.
-This study therefore aims to develop a patient-reported outcome measure, the Oxford Participation and Activities Questionnaire (Ox-PAQ), which is theoretically grounded in the World Health Organization's International Classification of Functioning, Disability, and Health (ICF) and fully compliant with current best practice guidelines.
+Purpose: There is growing interest in the management of long term conditions and in keeping people active and participating in the community.
+Testing the effectiveness of interventions which aim to impact upon activities and participation can be challenging without a well-developed, valid and reliable instrument.
+The present study has therefore aimed to develop a patient reported outcome measure, the Oxford Participation and Activities Questionnaire (Ox-PAQ), which is theoretically grounded in the World Health Organisation International Classification of Functioning, Disability and Health (ICF) and fully compliant with current best practice guidelines.

-Methods: Questionnaire items generated from patient interviews and based on the nine chapters of the ICF were administered by postal survey to 386 people with three neurological conditions: motor neuron disease, multiple sclerosis, and Parkinson's disease.
-Participants also completed the Medical Outcomes Study (MOS) 36-Item Short Form Health Survey (SF-36) and EQ-5D-5L.
-Results: Thus, 334 participants completed the survey, a response rate of 86.5%.
-Factor analysis techniques identified three Ox-PAQ domains, consisting of 23 items, accounting for 72.8% of variance.
-Internal reliability for the three domains was high (Cronbach's α : 0.81-0.96), as was test-retest reliability (intraclass correlation: 0.83-0.92).
+Patients and methods: Questionnaire items generated from patient interviews and based on the nine chapters of the ICF were administered by postal survey to 386 people with three neurological conditions; motor neurone disease, multiple sclerosis and Parkinson's disease.
+Participants also completed the MOS 36-Item Short Form Survey (SF-36) and EQ-5D-5L.

+Results: 334 participants completed the survey, a response rate of 86.5%.
+Factor analytic techniques identified three Ox-PAQ domains, consisting of 23 items, accounting for 72.8% of variance.
+Internal reliability for the three domains was high (Cronbach's α 0.84-0.96), as was test-retest reliability (intraclass correlation 0.81-0.96).
 Concurrent validity was demonstrated through highly significant relationships with relevant domains of the MOS SF-36 and the EQ-5D-5L.
-Assessment of known-groups validity identified significant differences in Ox-PAQ scores among the three conditions included in the survey.
+Assessment of known-groups validity identified significant differences in Ox-PAQ scores between the three conditions included in the survey.

 Conclusion: Results suggest that the Ox-PAQ is a valid and reliable measure of participation and activity.
-The measure will now be validated in a range of further conditions, and additional properties, such as responsiveness, will also be assessed in the next phase of the instrument's development.
+The measure will now be validated in a range of further conditions and additional properties, such as responsiveness, will also be assessed in the next phase of the instrument's development.

-Keywords: activity, participation, PROM, patient-reported outcome measure, questionnaire, FDA, ICF, validity, reliability
+Keywords: activity, participation, patient reported outcome measure, PROM, questionnaire, FDA, ICF, validity, reliability